Richajaishwal0/Secure-Authentication-System-using-digital-certificate/README.md

 <!-- screenshot: admin dashboard -->

 **Approving / Rejecting Requests**
 The Request Queue lists all pending employee requests.
 Admin can approve (certificate is issued instantly) or reject with a reason.
-The requester's status updates immediately.
+The requester's status updates immediately via Firebase notification.

 <!-- screenshot: request queue with approve/reject -->